varnish/varnish-wiki/source/content/tutorials/wordpress/wp_step_by_step.rst

 For the Varnish HTTP purge plugin to work correctly we need to enable mod_rewrite and use a custom URL structure for permalinks and archives.
-In the WordPress dashboard click on Settings Permalinks and select ‘Custom Structure’.
+In the WordPress dashboard click on Settings Permalinks and select any structure that is different from ‘Plain’.

 Then type /%year%/%monthnum%/%post_id% and click on ‘Save Changes’.
 To finalize, open a command prompt and run the following as root.